wikixen/Breast-Cancer-ID-Model/notable/README.md

-Since this was a group project this folder highlights code made by me.
+Since this was a group project this folder highlights contributions by me.